botsquad/js-sdk/README.md

 ```
 // configure push token
 bubble.configurePushToken('pushwoosh', '<token data>')

-// get the URL for the chat
-bubble.getWebviewUrl()

 // get the URL for the chat when clicking on a nudge
 bubble.getWebviewUrl(nudge)